aws-samples/config-resource-compliance-dashboard/README.md

 The solution provides Athena views, which are SQL queries that extract data from Amazon S3 using the schema defined in the Athena table.
 Finally, you can visualize the data in a QuickSight dashboard that uses these views through Amazon QuickSight datasets.

 ## Deployment
-Deployment guide available at the [Cloud Intelligence Dashboards Framework workshops](https://catalog.workshops.aws/awscid/en-US/dashboards/additional/config-resource-compliance-dashboard).
+Deployment guide available at the [Cloud Intelligence Dashboards on AWS Implementation Guide](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/config-resource-compliance-dashboard.html).

 ## Upgrade
 Upgrading from an older version?
 Read [this](./documentation/upgrade.md) first.